Daanish-Khan/seg4105_project/weekly-deliverables/nov27/nov_27_meeting.md

 			- Functionality was stubbed and then implemented in past week
 			- Need to do integration testing
 	- Next steps
-		- Integration testing, show feature to client and deliver
+		- Integration testing, show feature to client, fix issues and deliver

 - Blockers:
 	- None at the moment